 When you are regularly paid late

 Stage 1: Resolving the dispute with your employer

-If there is a complaint or grievance procedure at your work you should use this.
+If there is a complaint or grievance procedure at your workplace you should use this.
 The Workplace Relations Commission’s Code of Practice: Grievance and Disciplinary Procedures states that employers should have written grievance and disciplinary procedures and they should give employees copies of these at the start of their employment.

-Making a complaint
+Stage 2: Making a formal complaint

-The adjudicators of the Workplace Relations Commission have the power to investigate certain trade disputes.They investigate disputes, grievances and claims that individuals or small groups of workers make under a range of employment legislation.
+Your dispute with your employer is defined as a trade dispute under the Industrial Relations Act 1990.
+Therefore, it may be investigated by the Workplace Relations Commission.
+The Commission has the power to adjudicate on disputes, grievances and claims that individuals or small groups of workers make under a range of employment legislation.

-How to apply
+How to make a complaint

-Where to apply
+Where to make a complaint